katarzyna-dusza/blog-backend/README.md

 where _test-database_ is a name of the database and _posts_ is a collection name.

 ## Run server
-1. Go to project directory
+1. Go to the project directory

 1. Install all dependencies
     ```shell